COME VISIT US!

 MODERN AND CLASSICAL LANGUAGES

-Building on the elementary grade courses of French and Latin, students may choose between:
+Building on the elementary grade courses of French, students may choose between:

 FINE AND PERFORMING ARTS